0xDBFB7/ionprinter/documents/brief_description.md

 Even more concerning is the fact that superheated metals dissolve almost everything; only precious few materials can withstand prolonged exposure.
 Aluminum nitride is particularly convenient.

-Still more concerning are the tremendous power consumption.
+Still more concerning is the tremendous power consumption.
 The enthalpy of vaporization of the metals is only contributes a small fraction of the.

-#### Surface effects: crystalline structure, adatom reflection, high sputter yields, skitter
+#### Surface effects: crystalline structure, ad-atom reflection, sputter yields, skitter

 It remains to be seen if so-called depressed collector systems will work.

 #### Inexpensive, high frequency, high voltage precision electronics for beam control

-The current design calls for 1024 to 2048 individually-controlled beamlet emitters, with approximately 8 electrodes that must switch
+The current design calls for 1024 to 2048 individually-controlled beamlet emitters, with approximately 8 electrodes that must switch 5Kv at a few Mhz within a tolerance of a few millivolts.

+That number of high-voltage MOSFETs would already break the budget.

-Feedback is achieved via beam modulation, coupling into electrostatic beam position monitoring buttons.
+Feedback looks to be achievable via beam modulation, coupling into electrostatic beam position monitoring buttons.